 That said, it’s an extremely slow film and tends to drag up until the last part.
 The ending was also too open-ended for my taste and a more conclusive finish would have been preferable.

-I give Arctic 3 and a half stars.
+I give Arctic three and a half out of five stars.